JensJoschi/variability_timing/methods.md

 Shimizu Sexual differences in diapause induction of the cotton bollworm, Helicoverpa armigera (Hb.)
 (Lepidoptera : Noctuidae) <- forward-search on qureshi, refs in musolin takeda - PHENOLOGICAL ADAPTATIONS OF A COLONIZING INSECT - THE SOUTHWESTERN CORN-BORER, DIATRAEA-GRANDIOSELLA <- forward-search on Gomi

-We screened the titles of the 2747 articles to filter out articles which were clearly not suited for meta-analysis (e.g. not based on terrestrial invertebrates), which reduced the dataset to . (~500) articles.
+We screened the titles of the 2747 articles to filter out articles which were clearly not suited for meta-analysis (e.g. not based on terrestrial invertebrates), which reduced the dataset to 621 articles.
 We then assessed the full text of the articles, and excluded all articles with less than 3 populations or less than 3 day lengths measured.
+74 articles remained.

+we did a forward citation search on these 74 articles on jul 16 2018 and found 866 articles (609 new references, 257 duplicates from earlier search).
+We filtered again by title, after which 197 references remained.